 Every single town and city in Italy has an 'old town', a wonderful place of crumbling facades and labyrinthine streets, now returned to ancient splendour by those who left for the new town many years ago.

 Naturally, this is where the tourists flock, and for short stays, by virtue of sights and amenities, where you'll likely spend most of your time.
 It's practical - but they're also so beautiful.
+We found the most photogenic to be in Gallipoli, Locorotondo, and Ostuni.

 If you stay outside of the big tourist cities, prices can be pretty cheap